 The BMW X7 includes all-wheel drive, leatherette upholstery, 21-inch wheels, adjustable air suspension, a panoramic sunroof, power-adjustable and heated front seats, four-zone climate control, three rows of seats and LED headlights, an electric one Tailgate, active safety functions, wireless smartphone charger, Android Auto and Apple CarPlay compatibility, a digital 12.3-inch instrument cluster and a 12.3-inch touchscreen for infotainment.

 The 2020 X7 M50i has an improved V-8 engine, a sports-tuned exhaust, 22-inch wheels, sports brakes and a sports differential, soft-close doors, laser LED headlights, a head-up display, premium audio, and a special leather interior.
 We would add a cold weather package, an active driver assistant, rear-wheel steering, 20-way adjustable seats with massagers, premium audio, glass controls, and heated and cooled cup holders.

 2020 BMW X7 Engine

 The standard air suspension suffocates the bumps and holds the 2.5-ton SUV well together on the road.
-Fuel economy isn’t the X7’s first priority, but it’s not bad.
-Basic versions create the combined fuel consumption in the low 20s, V-8 versions are in the high teens, provided the turbos are not always tapped for extra grunt.
+The fuel economy isn’t the X7’s first priority, but it’s not bad.
+Basic versions create the combined fuel consumption in the low 20s, and V-8 versions are in the high teens, provided the turbos are not always tapped for extra grunt.

 2020 BMW X7 Safety